 - Reforms to protect caregivers who are already in Canada and in the backlog to ensure that no one is left behind.

-These reforms will involve allowing caregivers to come to Canada with all their immediate family members, eliminating the backlog in caregivers’ permanent residency applications; removing the ‘excessive demand’ provision in the Immigration and Refugee Protection Act (IRPA); regularizing the status of caregivers who have become undocumented; developing immigration criteria that are consistent with what is needed to do the job; and putting an end to the second medical and to excessive educational and language requirements re-introduced in 2014.
+These reforms will involve allowing caregivers to come to Canada with all their immediate family members, eliminating the backlog in caregivers’ permanent residency applications; removing the ‘excessive demand’ provision in the Immigration and Refugee Protection Act (IRPA); regularizing the status of caregivers who have become undocumented; developing immigration criteria that are consistent with what is needed to do the job, and putting an end to the second medical and to excessive educational and language requirements re-introduced in 2014.

-On February 23, Darla Tomeldan, regulated immigration consultant, also held an information session for caregivers who have attained permanent residency and preparing to apply for Canadian citizenship.
+On February 23, Darla Tomeldan, a regulated immigration consultant, also held an information session for caregivers who have attained permanent residency and preparing to apply for Canadian citizenship.
 She spoke about regulations for applying for citizenship, eligibility requirements and supporting documents needed as well as rights and responsibilities of citizenship.